Skip to main content

 Syntax

-stk delete app --target [APPLICATION DIRECTORY]
+stk delete app --target [APPLICATION_DIRECTORY]

 Example: